Sydney-Informatics-Hub/HASS-29_Quotation_Tool/README.md

 <b>Abstract:</b> This QuotationTool can be used to extract quotes in a text.
 In addition to extracting the quotes, the tool also provides information about who the speakers are, the location of the quotes (and the speakers) within the text, the identified named entities, etc., which can be useful for your text analysis.

 ## Setup
 This tool has been designed for use with minimal setup from users.
 You are able to run it in the cloud and any dependencies with other packages will be installed for you automatically.
-All you need to do is click the below 'launch binder' icon to launch and use the tool.
+You just need to click the below icon to launch and use the tool.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Sydney-Informatics-Hub/HASS-29_Quotation_Tool/main?labpath=quote_extractor_notebook.ipynb)